 Talk to Your Neighbors

-If you’re considering installing or replacing a fence on your property, take some time to talk to your neighbors about the changes you’re wanting to make.
+If you’re considering installing or replacing a fence on your property, practice good fence etiquette and take some time to talk to your neighbors about the changes you’re wanting to make.
 Not only is it respectful, but it ensures there aren’t surprises when construction begins.
 They may find the construction phase a nuisance, especially if they’re caught off guard, causing you additional headaches along the way.

 Talking with your neighbors about your plans gives them the chance to express any concerns about the design.
 After all, in many cases, it’s partially their fence, too.
 Are they afraid it will be unsightly?
 Will it block the sunlight to their garden?
 The time to find out about these concerns is when you’re in the planning phase.
 There may be adjustments you can make that will allow you to accommodate your neighbors while still meeting your own wishes.
 If you plan to live in your house for a while and believe your neighbor is likely to do the same, it’s good form to get their input.
 Getting your neighbors on board now will go a long way towards preventing friction and frustration later.